Abhishaike/COIN_O_MATIC_FeatureExtrac/README.md

 # COIN_O_MATIC_FeatureExtrac

-This is a python implementation of the feature extraction technique used in the 2006 paper https://lvdmaaten.github.io/publications/papers/MuscleCIS_2006.pdf, written by L.J.P. van der Maaten and P.J.
+This is a Python implementation of the feature extraction technique used in the 2006 paper https://lvdmaaten.github.io/publications/papers/MuscleCIS_2006.pdf, written by L.J.P. van der Maaten and P.J.
 Boon.

 Example usage: